Earn income with your .NET skills

 The .NET optimized code demonstrates the same code as above but uses more modern, built-in .NET features.

-Here is an elegant .NET specific solution.
-The Singleton pattern simply uses a private constructor and a static readonly instance variable that is lazily initialized.
+Here is an elegant Singleton solution.
 Thread safety is guaranteed by the compiler.

 using System;